CoussensLabOHSU/tcr-seq_pipeline/README.md

 > Use `nohup` command to prevent interuption such as `nohup sbatch 30_sbatchMixcrAnalyze.sh &`.
 This will also generate a log of job submissions named nohup.txt, which is useful for troubleshooting  in case of slurm failure.

-> Check to see if all files were output correctly (I had issues with 4 files being skipped during a test run) before moving forward to the next step of the pipeline.
-Use the pipeline overview below for troubleshooting and trace back.
+> Word of advice: Check to see if all files were output correctly before moving to next step of the pipeline by running `ls -v`

 PIPELINE OVERVIEW
 =================